-This project gathers research material and inventory data required to produce a full HCD study.
-The City would then use this data to expedite the HCD study phase.
+This project gathered research material and inventory data required to produce a full HCD study.
+The City will then use this data to expedite the HCD study phase.
 The HCD study will include analysis of the character of the area to understand patterns, an evaluation of the area using recognized criteria, a determination of historical integrity, determination of a boundary, and public consultation.
 Based on the results of the study phase, a recommendation would be made regarding whether the West Annex area meets definitions and criteria for HCDs as established by the Province of Ontario and City of Toronto.
 If it does, and based on feedback from the Toronto Preservation Board, a recommendation will be made to Council to proceed to preparation of an HCD Plan.
-The HCD Plan would be developed in consultation with property owners and tenants and based on public consultation, and would define conservation objectives for the area, including guidelines for altering properties that contribute to the area’s heritage value, as well as guidelines for infill and new development.
+The HCD Plan will be developed in consultation with property owners and tenants and based on public consultation, and will define conservation objectives for the area, including guidelines for altering properties that contribute to the area’s heritage value, as well as guidelines for infill and new development.
 The Plan is enacted through a municipal by-law and all properties included in the HCD are designated under Part V of the Ontario Heritage Act.

 Q: What time period is the research based on?